On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$: Conclusions

 \section{Conclusions}

-We considered a restricted set of Feynman diagrams contributing to the leading-$n$ and subleading-$n$ corrections to the anomalous dimension $\gamma_{2n}$ of the $(\phi^2)^n$ operator in $d=3-2\ep$ dimensions.
-To deal with operator insertions at generic $n$, we split the $2n$ operator legs into the ``spectator'' ones and the ``active'' ones.
+We have considered a restricted set of Feynman diagrams contributing to the leading-$n$ and subleading-$n$ corrections to the anomalous dimension $\gamma_{2n}$ of the $(\phi^2)^n$ operator in $d=3-2\ep$ dimensions.
+To deal with operator insertions at generic $n$, we split the $2n$ operator legs into ``spectator'' and ``active'' ones.
 The former are directly connected to external lines, while the latter correspond to loop propagators and can give rise to UV divergence.
-At $2l$ loops, one can only have at most $2l+1$ ``active'' legs, giving rise to at least $2n-2l-1$ spectators for sufficiently large $n$.
-Leading-$n$ and subleading-$n$ terms in $2l$ loop anomalous dimensions precisely correspond to diagrams with $2l+1$ and $2l$ active legs, respectively.
-This fact allows us to introduce a set of auxiliary operators \eqref{eq:Onk_feynman_rule}, involving only the required number of (active) legs, and account for a combinatorial factor related to spectators in the corresponding Feynman rule.
+At $2l$ loops, one can only have at most $2l+1$ ``active'' legs, giving rise to at least $2n-2l-1$ spectators for a sufficiently large $n$.
+The leading-$n$ and subleading-$n$ terms in $2l$ loop anomalous dimensions correspond precisely to diagrams with $2l+1$ and $2l$ active legs, respectively.
+This fact allows us to introduce a set of auxiliary operators \eqref{eq:Onk_feynman_rule} involving only the required number of (active) legs and account for a combinatorial factor related to spectators in the corresponding Feynman rule.

-We took into account non-trivial mixing of the neutral operators, which is absent in the fixed-charge case, and obtained the expressions for the leading $C_{2l,0}$ and subleading $C_{2l,1}$ coefficients at four ($l=2$) and six ($l=3$) loops.
+We took into account the nontrivial mixing of neutral operators, which is absent in the fixed-charge case, and obtained the expressions for the leading $C_{2l,0}$ and subleading $C_{2l,1}$ coefficients at four ($l=2$) and six ($l=3$) loops.
 The leading coefficients are in full agreement with the ones derived from the all-loop result in Ref.~\cite{Antipin:2025ekk}.
-The four- and six-loop subleading-$n$ terms is our new finding.
-In subsequent studies it can be compared to subleading semiclassical corrections to $\Delta_{2n}$ \cite{Antipin:2025new} .
+The four- and six-loop subleading-$n$ terms are our new finding.
+In subsequent studies, it can be compared to subleading semiclassical corrections to $\Delta_{2n}$ \cite{Antipin:2025rsr} .
 The latter can be obtained along the lines of Ref.~\cite{Antipin:2025ilv}.